 (Dec 2, 2017) Someone was kind enough to leave a comment mentioning they found this article after adjusting the poles on their Strat pickup.
 This made me realise that, while I mention that some pickups have non-adjustable poles and I only discuss screw pole pieces, I didn't make absolutely clear that you should not try to adjust any pickup poles that do not have a screw-slot or hex-head slot.

-Many non-adjustable pickups can be damaged if you try to adjust them.
+Many of the Fender-style single coil pickups are non-adjustable pickups can be damaged if you try to adjust them.
 Don't be tempted to push any of the slug-type poles (the ones with no screw-slots/hex-head).

 I have added a parenthetical in the text above and I'm adding this warning here.
 Only adjust screw or hex-head pickup poles.
 The ones that are meant to be adjustable.